 a.
 Suggestion of new members (Bodil and Maria Cronhjort)

-Marie has two suggestions of new members from Södersjukhuset, Sweden; Rebecca R Walin (worked on the COVID STEROID trial in Sweden) and Professor Jacob Hollenberg (worked on CLASSIC and COVID STEROID trials).
+Marie has two suggestions of new members from Södersjukhuset, Sweden; Rebecca R Wahlin (worked on the COVID STEROID trial in Sweden) and Professor Jacob Hollenberg (worked on CLASSIC and COVID STEROID trials).

 Bodil suggests Olav Schjørring from Aalborg, Denmark (investigator on HOT-ICU).